glb96/Alpaga/Wiki_raw/analysis_SHS.rst

 .. _SHS_analysis:

-One can show that the expression of the Second Harmonic Scattering (SHS) intensity resolved in polarization is (see for instance :cite:p:`le2022second` Chp V or :cite:p:`rondepierre2025correlations`  Chp XXX):
+One can show that the expression of the Second Harmonic Scattering (SHS) intensity resolved in polarization is (see for instance :cite:p:`le2022second` Chp V or :cite:p:`rondepierre2025correlations`  Chp II):

 .. math::